europython-society/website/src/content/deadlines/02_reviewer.md

 image: mentorship1.jpg
 ---

-Join our team of reviewers to share **YOUR** feedback and help shape a diverse, balanced and high-quality programme.
-Your knowledge and insights make a
+Be part of the reviewer team! **YOUR** insights help us curate a diverse and high-quality programme.
-difference: be part of creating a great conference!